-- 1. Chronic or repeated Level I and/or Level II offenses - 2.
-Fighting, which is defined as two or more students mutually engaging in offensive physical contact. - 3.
-Assault, which is defined as an act intended to result in physical contact that will be painful, injurious, insulting or offensive, coupled with the apparent ability to execute the act.
+- 1. Chronic or repeated Level II offenses. - 2.
+Fighting with injury, which is defined as two or more students mutually engaging in offensive physical contact.

+- 3. Assault, which is defined as an act intended to result in physical contact that will be painful, injurious, insulting or offensive, coupled with the apparent ability to execute the act. - a.
 An assault that results in bodily injury is considered a more serious Level III offense and may result in more severe consequences, making it a Level IV offense. - 4.
-Stealing/theft of property in an amount under \$500 - 5.
+Stealing/theft of property in an amount over \$500 - 5.
 Truancy including but not limited to repeat instances of cutting class - 6.
 Weapons/Ammunition possession including but not limited to: - a.
 Knife, which includes razor blades, utility knives, X-Acto knives, or other objects that are designed to cut - b.
 Fireworks, "poppers," smoke or stink bombs, or any other pyrotechnic device that may be used to disrupt the educational process - c.
-Ammunition or bullets that are live
+Ammunition or bullets that are live - d.

-- d.
 BB guns, pellet guns, or air rifles, electric stun guns or other protective devices designed to administer an electric shock - e.
 Replica of a gun that is sufficiently similar in appearance to a real gun such that, if pointed or shown to another person, a reasonable person may believe the student to be in possession of a firearm - 7.
-Persistent disruptive behavior on a school bus - 8.
-Insubordination Interfering with school authorities, failing to comply with reasonable requests of school personnel, defiance of the authority of school personnel, and/or display of disrespect toward school personnel or campus visitors - 9.
-Behavior contract violations - 10.
 Harassment/indecent exposure/unsolicited sexual proposal.
-Harassment is threats of harm or injury to another student, engaging in sexually intimidating actions or causing unwanted sexual advances, intentionally damaging the property of another student, any action that substantially harms another student's physical or emotional health - 11.
-Intimidation, extortion, or bullying, which includes any communication towards another student including electronic (e-mail, texting, instant messages, social media, etc), telephone, written, or verbal - 12.
+Harassment is threats of harm or injury to another student, engaging in sexually intimidating actions or causing unwanted sexual advances, intentionally damaging the property of another student, any action that substantially harms another student's physical or emotional health - 8.
+Intimidation, extortion, or bullying, which includes any communication towards another student including electronic (e-mail, texting, instant messages, social media, etc), telephone, written, or verbal - 9.
 Vandalism resulting in the destruction or defacing of any district property.
-This also includes but is not limited to rendering computers or related equipment inoperable. - 13.
-Repeated violation of the district's computer usage agreement - 14.
-Possession or use of any prescription medication in violation of the guidelines for dispensing medications at school - 15.
-Possession or use of alcohol or controlled substances or drug paraphernalia - 16.
-Under the influence of alcohol or a controlled substance - 17.
+This also includes but is not limited to rendering computers or related equipment inoperable. - 10.
+Possession or use of any prescription medication in violation of the guidelines for dispensing medications at school - 11.
+Possession or use of alcohol or controlled substances or drug paraphernalia - 12.
+Under the influence of alcohol or a controlled substance - 13.
 Terroristic threat, false alarm, or report.
 A threat to commit violence or harm to any person or property with intent to cause an emergency response or that places any person in fear of imminent serious bodily harm, or causing interruption of district or public communication, transportation, water, gas, or power.
-This threat can come through any form of social media, verbal, text, phone call, e-mail, written note, or graffiti. - 18.
+This threat can come through any form of social media, verbal, text, phone call, e-mail, written note, or graffiti. - 14.
 Felony conduct.
-Engaging in any conduct punishable as a felony while on school property, at a school-related function or activity - 19.
-Assisting (directly or indirectly) with the promotion of any prohibited behavior under the district's discipline code - 20.
-Other acts of serious misconduct that disrupt the school environment in the classroom and/or school
+Engaging in any conduct punishable as a felony while on school property, at a school-related function or activity - 15.
+Assisting (directly or indirectly) with the promotion of any prohibited behavior under the district's discipline code - 16.
+Interfering with investigations by administration, which could include lying to staff. - 17.
+Other acts of serious misconduct that disrupt the school environment in the classroom and/or school.